hikeventures/hikeventures.github.io/_posts/reviews/2014-04-08-leatherman-style-cs.markdown

 layout: post
 ---

 For my hiking & packrafting trips I was looking for a tool which is light and packs small and I came across the Leatherman Style CS 2.
-Here comes a short review.
+Here comes a short review. {% include disclaimer.html %}

 <a href="https://www.flickr.com/photos/90204224@N07/13711116474/"><img src="https://farm4.staticflickr.com/3704/13711116474_6cde7a3b97_b.jpg" width="600" alt="Leatherman Style CS"></a>